abdallahmz/deno-kv-private-note/README.md

 # Deno Zero Knowledge Private Note Service

 The Note Service that respects your privacy.
 Zero-knowledge achieved through browser-based encryption.
+It means that even if someone has access to the database, they can't read your messages.

 ## How It Works